So, you’d like to win some new clients?

 9. Who Was Your Previous or Current SEO Agency?

 Knowing who was running the SEO show in the past could give you some insights into what has been going on, and the standards at which they were delivered.

-Heck, you might even know who it is.
-In that case, you can reach out to the old agency/freelancer and ask them a few questions about what the company is like to work for.
+In that case, you might consider reaching out to the old agency/freelancer and ask them a few questions about what working with the company is like.

-11. What is Your Level of Understanding When it Comes to SEO?
+12. What Is Your Level of Understanding When it Comes to SEO?